neo4j-contrib/spatial/README.md

 ## Using Neo4j Spatial with uDig ##

-For more info head over to [Neo4j Wiki on uDig](http://wiki.neo4j.org/content/Neo4j_Spatial_in_uDig)
+For more info head over to [Neo4j Wiki on uDig](http://wiki.neo4j.org/content/Neo4j_Spatial_in_uDig) (This wiki is currently dead, but there appears to be a working mirror in Japan at http://oss.infoscience.co.jp/neo4j/wiki.neo4j.org/content/Neo4j_Spatial_in_uDig.html).

 ## Using the Neo4j Spatial Server plugin ##

 The Neo4j Spatial Plugin is available for inclusion in the server version of Neo4j 2.x and Neo4j 3.x.

-Precompiled versions of that ZIP file ready for download and use:
+Precompiled versions of the plugin file ready for download and use:

 * [for Neo4j 2.0.4](https://github.com/neo4j-contrib/m2/blob/master/releases/org/neo4j/neo4j-spatial/0.12-neo4j-2.0.4/neo4j-spatial-0.12-neo4j-2.0.4-server-plugin.zip?raw=true)
 * [for Neo4j 2.1.8](https://github.com/neo4j-contrib/m2/blob/master/releases/org/neo4j/neo4j-spatial/0.13-neo4j-2.1.8/neo4j-spatial-0.13-neo4j-2.1.8-server-plugin.zip?raw=true)